EnterOrion/shopping-cart/README.md

 # Shopping Cart

 ## About
-This is a fake website with a Boards of Canada theme, who are a Scottish electronic band.
+This is a fake merch website with a Boards of Canada theme, who are a Scottish electronic band.
 The website features a product page of six of their notable releases in vinyl which the user can add to their cart to "buy".

 ## Tools